 The court is reluctant to make decisions affecting property until the final hearing, except to the extent necessary to preserve the marital estate.
 For example, if the spouse residing in the house needed additional funds to make the mortgage payment, the court can order a party (or the parties can agree) that a mortgage contribution will be paid and the court can order, or the parties can agree, that the spouse residing in the house shall maintain the house and pay the mortgage, taxes and insurance.

 In Virginia, we have Equitable Distribution of Property.
 Not "equal" distribution... "equitable" distribution.
 What does this mean?
 It means that the court considers many factors about the assets themselves and who contributed in what way to the marriage.
 After considering the factors set forth in the Code of Virginia, the Judge makes a decision as to whom will get what.
-Who gets the couch, who gets the chair; who gets how much of the retirement assets, how the marital debt will be divided, and what the final disposition will be of the marital home, if there is one.
-The result may be 50/50, it may be 60/40, 90/10, or any other configuration.
+Who gets the couch, who gets the chair, who gets how much of the retirement assets, how the marital debt will be divided, and what the final disposition will be of the marital home, if there is one.
+The result may be 50/50, 60/40, 90/10, or any other configuration.

 Marital property is any property acquired during the marriage or with marital assets.